axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-To make the syntax more native, you can use syslog-ng's block functionality to wrap your Python driver, hide that it's actually Python and provide a syntax to users of your code that is more convenient to use.
+To make the syntax more native, you can use the block functionality to wrap your Python driver, hide that it's actually Python, and provide a syntax to your code that is more convenient to use.

 ```shell
 block destination my-destination(option1(value)